Contact process with viral load: Construction of the processes

 \subsection{Duality of CPVL and CPLI}

 In this subsection we construct the CPLI in such a way that it is coupled with a CPVL such that the duality relation holds.
-The CPVL, denoted by $\bfeta$, has a constant infection infection rate function, i.e.\ $\Lambda(n)=\lambda\in(0,\infty)$ for all $n\geq 0$.
+The CPVL, denoted by $\bfeta$, has a constant infection rate, i.e.\ $\Lambda(n)=\lambda\in(0,\infty)$ for all $n\geq 0$.
+Recall that we assume $\birth,\death$ to satisfy Assumption~\ref{ass:RateAssumption}.

 We use the same PPP's as in the construction of $\bfX^N$ to define the dual process.
 To be more precise fix $\xi\in\N^{V}$ and an arbitrary time $t\in \IR$.
-In the following we construct a process $(\widehat{\bfX}^N_{s,t}[\xi])_{s\in (-\infty, t]}$ with initial value $\widehat{\bfX}^N_{t,t}[\xi](x)=\xi(x)$ for all $x\in V_N$.
+In the following we construct a process $\big(\widehat{\bfX}^N_{s,t}[\xi]\big)_{s\in (-\infty, t]}$ with initial value $\widehat{\bfX}^N_{t,t}[\xi](x)=\xi(x)$ for all $x\in V_N$.
 Note that in this case we let time run backwards.